amusant/presentations/hackadac/PITCHME.md

 #### First Things First: The Attacker Model

-- A clear idea of what are protecting and from whom ?
+- A clear idea of what are we protecting and from whom ?
 - What would we like to have:
-	- Divide the attacker spaces into several sets. not necessarily disjoint.
+	- Divide the attacker space into several sets. not necessarily disjoint.
 `$${A_0,A_1\ldots A_n} $$`

 	- clearly specify each set with SystemVerilog Assertions.
 	-e.g simple hardware adversary:
 ---
 #### First Things First: The Security Objective
-- Specification of Security objectives with assertions:
+- Specification of security objectives with assertions:
 - For memory mapped SoCs we have
 	- A set of memory zones `$${M_0,M_1\ldots M_n} $$`
 	- A set of Attackers/Users `$${A_0,A_1\ldots A_n} $$